ValerioS05/pj1nuraghe/README.md

 - `README.md`: This README file for guidance.
 - `signup.html`: Directory for Form signup section

+## User Stories

+- **history enthusiast**, I want to explore the origins and significance of nuraghes, so that I can deepen my understanding of ancient Sardinian civilization and its architectural marvels.

+- **student of archaeology**, I want access to scholarly articles and research papers on nuraghes, so that I can study their construction techniques, cultural significance, and historical context for my academic pursuits.

+- **traveler planning a trip to Sardinia**, I want to learn about the different nuraghes scattered across the island, so that I can include visits to these ancient sites in my itinerary and immerse myself in the rich history of Sardinia.

+- **curious visitor to the website**, I want to explore virtual tours of nuraghes, so that I can experience these ancient structures firsthand and appreciate their unique architectural design!

+- **local resident of Sardinia**, I want to contribute my own knowledge and experiences of nuraghes to the website, so that I can share insights and stories passed down through generations within my community and preserve our cultural heritage.

+- **visually impaired user**, I want the website to provide accessible content and alternative text descriptions for images of nuraghes, so that I can engage with the information and learn about these ancient structures through screen readers or other assistive technologies.

 ## Here a Practical way to explain what my idea was at the beginning
 ![screenshot of what was my idea at the beginning for desktop and tablets](assets/images/screendesk.png)
 ![screenshot of what was my idea at the beginning for mobile](./assets/images/screenmobile.png)